Ganz MFAV

 The Ganz MFAV (/hu/), known in official BKV records as Mfav., and alternatively known as FAV, (Note: FAV: /hu/) or MillFAV, (Note: MillFAV: /hu/) is a type of metro car which was manufactured by Hungarian companies Ganz-MÁVAG Mozdony-, Vagon- és Gépgyár ("Ganz-MÁVAG Locomotive, Carriage and Machine Factory") and Ganz Villamossági Gyár ("Ganz Electric Factory").
 The MFAV metro cars are articulated, 8-axle rail motor coaches with an unusual 2'Bo'Bo'2'tr axle arrangement.
 They are not capable of operating as electric multiple units.
 The cars were manufactured in Budapest between 1971 and 1973 and in 1987, and including the two prototype cars, in overall 23 units were made.

 The MFAV designation resolves to Millenniumi Földalatti Vasút ("Millennial Underground Railway"), FAV and MillFAV refers to the same phrase, as the cars were specifically designed to replace the original, turn-of-century Schlick–Siemens & Halske rolling stock of Budapest's M1 metro line, a tunnel system which requires low-height vehicles.
 MFAV metro cars are still in active service, although their retirement has been called for.
 The first car entered passenger service in 1973, thus the type is now in continuous service for years.
 The series carries the distinction of being an early example of fully low-floor urban rail vehicles.

 Design and manufacturing

 A MFAV of first batch (no. 24).

-The MFAV cars are based on the CSMG tramcars, but the geometrical constraints of the M1 metro line forced Ganz to modify the existing design in unique ways, such as moving the electric subsystems into the articulations between the body sections to achieve fully low-floor vehicles.
-From the four bogies of the cars, the inner two are driven, which, due to the weight distribution over the bogies, gives the vehicles better traction dynamics.
+The MFAV cars are partly based on the CSMG tramcars, but the geometrical constraints of the M1 metro line forced Ganz to modify the existing design in unique ways, such as placing the electrical equipment above the articulations between the body sections to achieve a fully low-floor passenger area.
+Of the four bogies, the two inner Jacobs bogies are powered, while the two outer bogies are unpowered.

-Eventually MFAV metro cars were produced in two production runs, these are shown in the following table.